brucerowan/Summer-Research/STATUS.md

 Have been trying for a few days to scrape https://resistancenearme.org/ but ran into trouble.
 Tried asking for help, but I'm still stumped.

+*Augest 5, 2017*

+Still working on scraping https://resistancenearme.org/ got some help but then they changed the format of the website.
+Asked for more help yesturday and found someone to work through it with me tonight.

+Currently trying to find another task